-Below is a list of the awards, the day they will be presented, a description of each and a list of previous recipients by year.
-New this year is a State Bar of Arizona Award’s Nomination form, click here.
-Please use this form for each nomination along with any supporting nominations.
+Below is a list of the awards, a description of each, and a list of previous recipients by year.

 Hon.
-John R. Sticht Disability Achievement Award: To recognize either a person(s) in the legal profession or a group, organization or employer, who or which furthers the goals of access to justice and the full participation for people with disabilities in the legal profession and justice system or a person(s) with disability who has demonstrated exceptional depth of inner strength, courage in the face of adversity, and tenacity of purpose.
-(Award established in 2006.)
-Previous Recipients
+John R. Sticht Disability Achievement Award: Recognizing either a person(s) in the legal profession or a group, organization or employer, who or which furthers the goals of access to justice and the full participation for people with disabilities in the legal profession and justice system or a person(s) with disability who has demonstrated exceptional depth of inner strength, courage in the face of adversity, and tenacity of purpose.
+(Award established in 2006; amended language 10/23/15)

-Michael C. Cudahy Criminal Justice Award: Awarded to that criminal law prosecutor who during his or her career has worked tirelessly to advance the principles of criminal justice by representing the public's interest with integrity, fairness, tenacity, creativity, brilliance and, above all, professionalism.
-(Award established 3/17/06) Previous Recipients
+Michael C. Cudahy Criminal Justice Award: Recognizing that criminal law prosecutor who has worked tirelessly to advance the principles of criminal justice by representing the public's interest with integrity, fairness, tenacity, creativity, brilliance and, above all, professionalism.
+(Award established 3/17/06)

-Outstanding In-House Counsel of the Year Award: To be presented to an Arizona in-house counsel that has made outstanding contributions to the in-house counsel practice and the community at large.
+Outstanding In-House Counsel of the Year Award: Recognizing an Arizona in-house counsel that has made outstanding contributions to the in-house counsel practice and the community at large.
 The recipient of this award is a respected strategic and innovative leader who exemplifies the following traits: sound and trusted judgment, excellent legal and business acumen, vision, leadership, integrity and ethics.
 (Award established October 2015)

-Sharon A. Fullmer Legal Aid Attorney of the Year Award: Awarded to that legal services lawyer or lawyers in Arizona whose service to low-income people encompasses both aggressive advocacy on behalf of individuals in extreme need and addresses systemic issues affecting significant numbers of low-income people.
-(Award established in 1997) Previous Recipients
+Sharon A. Fullmer Legal Aid Attorney of the Year Award: Recognizing that legal services lawyer in Arizona whose service to low-income people encompasses both aggressive advocacy on behalf of individuals in extreme need as well as impact advocacy design to address systemic issues affecting significant numbers of low-income people.
+(Award established in 1997)

-Tom Karas Criminal Justice Award: Awarded to that criminal defense practitioner who during his or her career has worked tirelessly to advance the principles of criminal justice by representing clients or the public with integrity, fairness, tenacity, creativity, brilliance and, above all, professionalism.
-(Award established 2004; amended language 3/17/06) Previous Recipients
+Tom Karas Criminal Justice Award: Recognizing that criminal defense practitioner who has worked tirelessly to advance the principles of criminal justice by representing clients or the public with integrity, fairness, tenacity, creativity, brilliance and, above all, professionalism.
+(Award established 2004; amended language 3/17/06)

-Award of Special Merit: Awarded to that member or those members of the State Bar of Arizona who have made significant contributions to the furtherance of public understanding of the legal system, the administration of justice and confidence in the legal profession.
-(Award established in 1988) Previous Recipients
+Award of Special Merit: Presented to that member or those members of the State Bar of Arizona who have made significant contributions to the furtherance of public understanding of the legal system, the administration of justice and confidence in the legal profession.
+(Award established in 1988)

-Diversity and Inclusion Leadership Award: To be presented to an attorney, judge, employer, organization or bar association that significantly advances diversity and inclusion in the Arizona legal community through creative, strategic, or innovative efforts.
+Diversity and Inclusion Leadership Award: Recognizing an attorney, judge, employer, organization or bar association that significantly advances diversity and inclusion in the Arizona legal community through creative, strategic, or innovative efforts.
 (Award established October 2015)